Retinopathy of Prematurity

 Offers Telehealth

-Michael Blair is an Ophthalmologist in Chicago, Illinois.
+Michael Blair is an Ophthalmologist practicing medicine in Des Plaines, Illinois.
 Dr. Blair is rated as an Elite provider by MediFind in the treatment of Retinopathy of Prematurity.
-His top areas of expertise are Retinal Detachment, Stickler Syndrome, Retinopathy of Prematurity, Diabetic Retinopathy, and Vitrectomy.
+He is also highly rated in 32 other conditions, according to our data.
+His clinical expertise encompasses Retinal Detachment, Stickler Syndrome, Retinopathy of Prematurity, Diabetic Retinopathy, and Vitrectomy.
+Dr. Blair is board certified in American Board Of Ophthalmology.

 What is the outlook (prognosis) for Retinopathy of Prematurity?